canalplus/rx-player/doc/api/local_manifest.md

 ```

 We will go progressively from the elements higher in the hierarchy (the manifest
-object) to the lower ones (the representation Object) before showcasing some
+object) to the lower ones (the representation Object).
-examples.

 ## The manifest Object #########################################################

-The manifest object describes information about the whole content:
+The manifest object describes information about the whole local content:
   - its duration
   - whether it is still downloading or if its completely available
-  - and of course, information about the whole content.
+  - the different "parts" (or "periods") the content is divided in

 First, let's go into an example, before describing what each property is for:
 ```js